julian-bednarek/LBNIWKalkulator/README.md

 ## Features

+- **App supports both Polish And English**
-- **X-ray Lamp Time Calculation**: Calculates the exposure time based on the selected X-ray lamp and isotope.
+- **X-ray Lamp Time Calculation**: Calculates the exposure time based on X-ray lamp parameters and isotope.
-- **Isotope Selection**: Choose from a variety of isotopes to adjust the exposure time calculation.
 - **Exposure Timer**: Start and track exposure time with a countdown timer.
 - **Notifications & Alarms**: Receive notifications and alarms when the exposure time is complete.
-- **Offline Functionality**: No internet required to use the app, all data is locally stored.

 ## Requirements